 What would it be like to have support to improve your health and wellbeing?
 Are you interested in trying something new or in accessing supports?
 Would you like to connect with others?

 Social Prescribing is about supporting the health and wellbeing of people by helping them to connect with local, community-based activities as well as national and online supports.
-Covid-19 has changed the way that many supports and activities can be accessed, but there is still a wide variety of options available right now.

 The Social Prescribing Team will talk to you about what activities interest you or what supports you may need and will then assist you in availing of these activities (in line with current social distancing guidelines).

 The programme is for you if you feel that you need some support to mind your health and wellbeing or if you feel isolated, stressed, anxious or depressed.
 Using resources within the community may help you to feel more connected and it may support you in minding your mental and physical health.

 Could you benefit from this Service?

 For further enquiries please contact our Social Prescribing Team: Lisa Sieger-Jamison (Ph: 087 737 0372 / email: firstname.lastname@example.org) or Eileen Barry (Ph: 087 356 3035 / email: email@example.com).
 The service is available through Self-referral and participating GPs in Dun Laoghaire-Rathdown.

 - Learn a new skill or participate in a new activity

 - Improve your mental and physical health